Updated: Mar 15

 Our work is always about uncovering the old belief system and replacing it with a new belief system that supports the desired change.
 This can most definitely be considering a different way of thinking and a different course of action than the one you are accustomed to.

 What is it like to be under Hypnosis?

 In a hypnosis session, you may experience hypnotic phenomena.
 This includes heightened memory, intensified physical sensations, altered perceptions, time distortion and much more.

 During hypnosis, you hear and remember as you normally do from any normal conversation.
 Rather than being a loss of control, hypnosis is about helping you to take back control.
 Some feel a heavy feeling of relaxation, some observe a light floating sensation and some also observe something in between.

 There are moments where you may be deeply interested in every word the hypnotherapist says and other times your mind may wonder off.
 If you are familiar with meditation, the state of hypnosis is similar to the state of deep meditation, in terms of sensations.

 To learn more

 If you are interested in learning about why hypnosis works, read here and discover how neuroscience is redefining the way we understand hypnotherapy.
 Hypnotherapy can help with various types of mental blocks that range from stress, anxiety, mild depression, social anxiety, peak performance, phobias, fears, insomnia, sleep regulation, weight loss, values + goal setting, empowerment and motivation.
-To find out if it is right for you, schedule a 15 min. discovery call here.
+To find out if it is right for you, learn more about my offering here.